How to Use the I.R.S. to Figure Out Safe Withdrawal Rates in Retirement

 - The Spend Safely in Retirement Strategy

-However, it is only one aspect of retirement planning and is more or less important depending on the reality of so many other personal finance details.
+However, withdrawals are only one aspect of retirement planning and your strategy is more (or less) important depending on the reality of so many other personal finance details.
 Before withdrawing funds for retirement, you will want to create a completely comprehensive plan:

 - Start by assessing what you have